 IN THE EARLY YEARS of the Providence Renaissance, well before the food craze took hold, former owners Eileen Collins & Brandt Heckert started a fledgling business providing up-and-coming restaurants with their homemade desserts.
 With no formal training beside a shared love of food, an artist’s eye for detail, and a youthful enthusiasm for the work, they persevered.
 Their approach was simple: offer the best quality and deliver it consistently.
 The response was overwhelmingly positive, so in 1983 they opened a small shop and café on historic Federal Hill.

-THREE DECADES LATER, the dedicated staff continues to uphold their philosophy, offering classic recipes made with the best natural ingredients, along with gracious service.
+FOUR DECADES LATER.
+The dedicated staff and new owner Amy Foster (who has been with the company for 30 years!) continue to uphold their philosophy.
+Still offering classic recipes made with the best natural ingredients, along with gracious service.
 And as when they began, the desserts are still handmade in-house, from scratch.

 Get in Touch

 The tiny, stylish shop called Pastiche, the Fine Dessert Bakery and Café, is tucked into a side street around the corner from the cobblestone plaza of Federal Hill, the Italian neighbor hood here, near inviting restaurants and a poultry shop with live chickens in the back.